 The type of driver used depends on how much power it needs to regulate.
 There are internal and external drivers that help various types of grow lights depending on the strength of the chips it will need to power.

-• Internal drivers are small but capable of powering a good amount of chips.
-They&#;re commonly used for lower wattage grow light panels like the 50 Watt Advance Spectrum Dual Band LED Grow Light Panel that have one hundred .5w chips, but can be found in higher wattage lights like 100w COBs with one 100w diode.
+Internal drivers are small but capable of powering a good amount of chips.
+Theyre commonly used for lower wattage grow light panels like the 50 Watt Advance Spectrum Dual Band LED Grow Light Panel that have one hundred .5w chips, but can be found in higher wattage lights like 100w COBs with one 100w diode.

-• External drivers are capable of powering many more chips at much higher wattages.
+External drivers are capable of powering many more chips at much higher wattages.
 For example, each diode cluster in the S180 Advance Spectrum MAX LED Grow Light Kit requires its own external driver.
-That&#;s because each cluster contains fifteen diodes with 3w chips, including UV and IR that require a special considerations.
+Thats because each cluster contains fifteen diodes with 3w chips, including UV and IR that require a special considerations.
 Large panels like those from Black Dog LEDs need to power hundreds of 3w and 5w chips across a number of panels, so they also use external drivers.

-• Because external drivers take in and distribute so much energy, they have built-in heat syncs and even power fans to keep cool.
+Because external drivers take in and distribute so much energy, they have built-in heat syncs and even power fans to keep cool.

-LED grow lights don&#;t use traditional reflectors like HID and T5 grow lights do.
-For the most part, they don&#;t use reflectors at all.
+LED grow lights dont use traditional reflectors like HID and T5 grow lights do.
+For the most part, they dont use reflectors at all.
 Instead, each driver, diode cluster, and panel is housed in a shell.
 The shell offers openings for the diodes and chips to emit light from, while offering a white or silver reflective background to help reflect the light each diode emits down onto your plants.

 There are benefits and challenges to using LED grow lights with shells:

-• If you have a more complicated light &#; say, a dimmable LED grow light with lots of diode clusters that have their own drivers &#; shells will help keep all that technology safe from dust and moisture found in the open air.
-They&#;re also made with air vents to help air flow to prevent overheating.
+If you have a more complicated light say, a dimmable LED grow light with lots of diode clusters that have their own drivers shells will help keep all that technology safe from dust and moisture found in the open air.
+Theyre also made with air vents to help air flow to prevent overheating.

-• LED grow lights without shells, from supplemental lights to high-powered ones, tend to be more minimal in design.
+LED grow lights without shells, from supplemental lights to high-powered ones, tend to be more minimal in design.
 When working with these lights, make sure to keep an eye on the moisture and dust around the light.
-They&#;ll work as well as lights with a shell, but keep in mind that they're more exposed to the environment.
+Theyll work as well as lights with a shell, but keep in mind that they're more exposed to the environment.

-You shouldn&#;t be swayed one way or another about a light based on whether it has a shell.
+You shouldnt be swayed one way or another about a light based on whether it has a shell.
 Ensuring drivers are able to safely operate and give your diodes energy is just as important, and that will depend on whether your light has a shell or how clean you keep the area around drivers and diodes.

-Now that you know what LED grow lights are made of, let&#;s talk about the types of LEDs that are out there for you.
-There are a lot of styles with their benefits and challenges, so let&#;s dive into the types of LEDs you can choose from.
+Now that you know what LED grow lights are made of, lets talk about the types of LEDs that are out there for you.
+There are a lot of styles with their benefits and challenges, so lets dive into the types of LEDs you can choose from.

 Traditional LED grow lights are an industry standard these days.
-They&#;re some of the most reliable LEDs on the market, with individual drivers controlling up to 100w per cluster.
+Theyre some of the most reliable LEDs on the market, with individual drivers controlling up to 100w per cluster.

 Out of all LEDs, traditional lights have the most versatility.
 Each diode in a traditional LED has 1 to 5w chips depending on the strength of the overall light, with 1 to 2 lenses helping project light.
 A single lens will a light to give you a 90° focus beam of light, and a secondary lens would give you an extra 60° of focus to intensify that further.

 These lights also have the widest spectrum availability.
-From cool and warm temperatures like T5s to deep purples all the way to UV and IR lighting, there&#;s virtually no wavelength of light that traditional LEDs can&#;t give you.
+From cool and warm temperatures like T5s to deep purples all the way to UV and IR lighting, theres virtually no wavelength of light that traditional LEDs cant give you.

 As great as they are, traditional LEDs can be on the heavy side.
 The stronger the light, the more equipment is used, which adds weight to the light.
 Any light falling on your plants will harm them, but a high-powered traditional LED like the S900 Advance Spectrum MAX LED Grow Light Panel that weighs over 30 lbs crashing down onto your plants will annihilate them, no question.

-So when you&#;re going the traditional route, focus on two things: ensuring it has the spectrums of light your plants need, and that your grow room is equipped to handle at least 25 to 30 lbs securely.
+So when youre going the traditional route, focus on two things: ensuring it has the spectrums of light your plants need, and that your grow room is equipped to handle at least 25 to 30 lbs securely.

 Spread-style LED grow lights get their name from the way the diodes on them are spread across their surface.
-They&#;re relatively inexpensive compared to other LED grow lights, and just as effective despite their limited wavelength offerings.
+Theyre relatively inexpensive compared to other LED grow lights, and just as effective despite their limited wavelength offerings.

 The chips in spread-style LEDs tend to be low, but with the number of diodes on each panel, the possibilities of reaching a high lumen output are virtually endless.
-That&#;s because of two key structural factors:
+Thats because of two key structural factors:

 While they have the possibility for wide, even light coverage, that coverage tends to be less focused than with other LEDs.
 This results in softer coverage, requiring many more diodes to increase power.
 When using spread LEDs, be sure you have plenty of room to adjust their height as needed.
-If you don&#;t have the room to raise your lights, make sure the spread LED you choose offers a dimming feature.
+If you dont have the room to raise your lights, make sure the spread LED you choose offers a dimming feature.

-COB stands for &#;chip on board&#;, and it&#;s called that because of the construction of the diodes.
+COB stands for chip on board, and its called that because of the construction of the diodes.
 Each diode contains many tiny, low-wattage chips that shine together to give you a super charged light out of a single diode.

 50w COB diodes, for example, usually have fifty mini 1w chips on one small surface, giving you around anywhere from to lumens out of a one diode.
-That&#;s right &#; the same intensity you&#;d get out of a fifty 1w chips on a larger panel, you can get out of one COB diode.
+Thats right the same intensity youd get out of a fifty 1w chips on a larger panel, you can get out of one COB diode.
 It will take fewer COB diodes to give you the same lumens as a spread or traditional panel, which means you can get high-powered COBs in much smaller sizes than other LED grow lights.

 While they offer crazy intensity, the issue with COBs lies within their limited spectrum availability.
 These are available primarily warm k spectrums and cool k spectrums, but nothing in the way of multi-colored wavelengths, IR, or UV spectrums.
-However, if you&#;re looking for a grow light with huge intensity out of a small light, COBs are the way to go.
+However, if youre looking for a grow light with huge intensity out of a small light, COBs are the way to go.

-Like the names imply, LED grow lights can either be your plants primary source of light, or they can be used to supplement the lights you&#;re already using.
+Like the names imply, LED grow lights can either be your plants primary source of light, or they can be used to supplement the lights youre already using.

 Your primary lights will have the most significant impact on your plants.
-Therefore, you&#;ll want to ensure these lights offer plenty of strength to stimulate plant growth.
+Therefore, youll want to ensure these lights offer plenty of strength to stimulate plant growth.

-• At the lower end of the scale you&#;ll see 210w LED grow lights that offer peak PPFD at 455 or higher, which is good for a single flowering/fruiting plant
+At the lower end of the scale youll see 210w LED grow lights that offer peak PPFD at 455 or higher, which is good for a single flowering/fruiting plant.

-• On the higher end, you have w lights that pump out over PPFD, which is more than enough for 2 to 3 mature fruiting plants per light.
+On the higher end, you have w lights that pump out over PPFD, which is more than enough for 2 to 3 mature fruiting plants per light.

 As far as their spectral availability, primary lights come with an array of multi-colored spectrums, as well as white color temperatures.
 Some primary lights offer 1 spectrum, while other lights have the ability to adjust spectrums.
 The Kind LED K5 Series XL750, for example, has programmable wavelengths to offer plants all-red, all-blue, all-white, or a mix of wavelengths depending on the stage of growth.
 No matter what spectrum of light you give your plants, make sure your primary light has all the wavelengths they need.

 Supplemental lights, on the other hand, are made to supplement your primary lighting.
-You can use them to fill in dark areas around your grow room when your primary lights can&#;t reach.
+You can use them to fill in dark areas around your grow room when your primary lights cant reach.
 They're also perfect for seedlings, clones, and young plants because they give them enough light to grow without overwhelming them.

 For example, the 50 Watt Advance Spectrum All Blue LED Grow Light Panel has over 100 low-wattage chips.
 These will help fill in gaps of light around your plants during the vegging stage, and can give you enough light for smaller plants like clones and seedlings.

 In general, supplemental LEDs are great at giving your plants an additional amount of lumens and wavelengths they need.
-If your primary light can&#;t give your plants all the lumens or wavelengths they need, using one or more lower-powered supplemental LED grow lights will help your plants get all the light they need to thrive.
+If your primary light cant give your plants all the lumens or wavelengths they need, using one or more lower-powered supplemental LED grow lights will help your plants get all the light they need to thrive.

 Some supplemental lights have multi-colored diodes, others come with white color temperatures.
 The most popular supplemental lights come in a single targeted wavelength, usually all-blue or all-red.

-The LED you choose will be a vital part of your garden&#;s success, so it&#;s important to choose the right one.
+The LED you choose will be a vital part of your gardens success, so its important to choose the right one.
 Despite all the knowledge you have about LED grow lights now, it can still be tricky to find the right one for you.
-So let&#;s look at the features you should pay attention to when shopping for the best LED for your grow room or grow tent.
+So lets look at the features you should pay attention to when shopping for the best LED for your grow room or grow tent.

 Particular wavelengths of light along the light spectrum stimulate specific functions within the plant.
 For example, red wavelengths help stimulate flower and bud growth, and blue wavelengths help stimulate branch and leaf growth.

-Some LED grow lights target specific wavelengths of light &#; like 660nm red or 465nm blue &#; by dying their chips a specific color.
+Some LED grow lights target specific wavelengths of light like 660nm red or 465nm blue by dying their chips a specific color.
 Other chips are covered and offer spectrums of light like k or k that give you a wide range of wavelengths depending on the phosphor used.
 Both are beneficial for your plants, so how are you supposed to know which ones to go with?

-In order to know what to choose, it&#;s important to know what your plants need.
+In order to know what to choose, its important to know what your plants need.
 Here are the wavelengths your plants will need:

-• 430 to 450 nm blue wavelengths are necessary for root growth.
+430 to 450 nm blue wavelengths are necessary for root growth.

-• 640 to 680 nm red wavelengths are necessary for stem growth, as well as chlorophyll, flower, and bud production.
+640 to 680 nm red wavelengths are necessary for stem growth, as well as chlorophyll, flower, and bud production.

-• IR (710 nm) helps stimulate resin production.
+IR (710 nm) helps stimulate resin production.

-• UV (k) helps strengthen stems and create stronger plants.
+UV (k) helps strengthen stems and create stronger plants.

-• Note: The &#;K&#; here stands for Kelvin, which is a measurement of color temperature.
+Note: The K here stands for Kelvin, which is a measurement of color temperature.
 The color temperature of a light is a reflection of the color given off by that light, which is usually a form of white light that contain a wide range of wavelengths.

 COB and spread LED grow lights often use white light that falls within k and k color temperatures.
-These two temperatures contain all of the wavelengths of light your plants need, with k offering a little more red wavelengths and k offer more blue
+These two temperatures contain all of the wavelengths of light your plants need, with k offering a little more red wavelengths and k offer more blue.

 Lights with these wide spectrums are great for growers used to HPS and MH grow lights who want the same spectral range.
-While it&#;s true plants will waste a number of the wavelengths they receive with these color temperatures, they won&#;t fight excess heat doing so like with HIDs.
+While its true plants will waste a number of the wavelengths they receive with these color temperatures, they wont fight excess heat doing so like with HIDs.
 In this instance, having more spectrums than necessary can be a good thing.

-Traditional LED grow lights tend to use what&#;s known as targeted lighting.
+Traditional LED grow lights tend to use whats known as targeted lighting.
 Instead of offering huge spectrum ranges, these lights target specific nanometers (nm) of light your plants need instead of giving them with a wide range of wavelengths.
 These offer designated blue and red wavelengths, along with a range of orange, light blue, and even IR and UV wavelengths for a bump of protection and flavor.

-These lights are capable of growing extra strong, healthy plants, as they target wavelengths plants need to ensure they don&#;t waste any energy getting rid of light.
-Because they&#;re so targeted, though, it&#;s important to make sure the wavelengths fall within the ranges above.
+These lights are capable of growing extra strong, healthy plants, as they target wavelengths plants need to ensure they dont waste any energy getting rid of light.
+Because theyre so targeted, though, its important to make sure the wavelengths fall within the ranges above.
 Without them, your plants are going to struggle to grow.

 Now, of course, wavelengths of light are only as helpful as the diodes that emit them.
-After you figure out which wavelengths of light you want to work with, it&#;s time to figure out the strength you&#;ll need for your grow room.
+After you figure out which wavelengths of light you want to work with, its time to figure out the strength youll need for your grow room.

 The strength of an LED grow light is going to determine how effectively your plants grow.
-If your grow light&#;s too strong for your plants, you&#;ll end up bleaching and burning them.
-Too weak of a light and your plants will grow underdeveloped, stretched out, and they&#;ll be unable to support themselves.
+If your grow lights too strong for your plants, youll end up bleaching and burning them.
+Too weak of a light and your plants will grow underdeveloped, stretched out, and theyll be unable to support themselves.

-In order to figure out how strong of a light you need, you&#;ll first want to find out what the amount of usable light &#; i.e., PPFD, measured in micromoles (µmol) &#; your plants need.
-According to experts, most plants thrive off 65µmol (PPFD) per sqft, so it&#;s our job as growers to make sure our plants get the proper amount of light they need to thrive.
+In order to figure out how strong of a light you need, youll first want to find out what the amount of usable light i.e., PPFD, measured in micromoles (µmol) your plants need.
+According to experts, most plants thrive off 65µmol (PPFD) per sqft, so its our job as growers to make sure our plants get the proper amount of light they need to thrive.

-It&#;s important to remember that when we&#;re talking about lighting requirements, we&#;re speaking about lighting the canopy.
-A garden&#;s canopy is the leaves and growth that need to be lit, not the entire growing area.
-Keep this in mind because if you get a light for your entire growing space instead of the canopy, you risk getting a light that&#;s too strong for your plants.
+Its important to remember that when were talking about lighting requirements, were speaking about lighting the canopy.
+A gardens canopy is the leaves and growth that need to be lit, not the entire growing area.
+Keep this in mind because if you get a light for your entire growing space instead of the canopy, you risk getting a light thats too strong for your plants.
 Moreover, note that all plants are different and will require research as to their specific recommended PPFD.

 Calculating the PPFD Your Plants Need

-To calculate the PPFD your plants need, here&#;s what you&#;ll want to do:
+To calculate the PPFD your plants need, heres what youll want to do:

-1. Measure the length, width, and height of your canopy.
-Remember: The canopy is only the area you plan on lighting &#; it should only be the amount of greenery you plan to cover in light.
-For example, if you lollipop your plants, the height wouldn&#;t be the entire length of the plant.
+Measure the length, width, and height of your canopy.
+Remember: The canopy is only the area you plan on lighting it should only be the amount of greenery you plan to cover in light.
+For example, if you lollipop your plants, the height wouldnt be the entire length of the plant.
 Rather, it will be just the leaves, flowers, buds, and fruit you want to light, which is usually the top 6 to 10 inches of the plant.

-2. Take the recommended amount of µmol your plants need and multiply it by the volume of your canopy.
+Take the recommended amount of µmol your plants need and multiply it by the volume of your canopy.

-Let&#;s put this into action.
-Say that your garden&#;s canopy measures 3ft x 3ft x 10in (we&#;ll round that up to 1ft), and your plants need 65µmol/sqft.
+Lets put this into action.
+Say that your gardens canopy measures 3ft x 3ft x 10in (well round that up to 1ft), and your plants need 65µmol/sqft.

-1. 3 x 3 x 1 = 9cu ft to cover
+3 x 3 x 1 = 9cu ft to cover

-2. 9 x 65µmol = 585µmol (PPFD) required for your plants
+9 x 65µmol = 585µmol (PPFD) required for your plants

-Once you have the PPFD your grow room needs, it&#;s time to find the light that can meet it.
-To do that, make sure the LED grow light you&#;re looking into has PPFD charts to show its PAR ratings and intensity at different heights.
+Once you have the PPFD your grow room needs, its time to find the light that can meet it.
+To do that, make sure the LED grow light youre looking into has PPFD charts to show its PAR ratings and intensity at different heights.
 From there, keep a few things in mind:

-• If you have a big canopy that requires lots of PPFD, it&#;s better to use multiple lower-watt lights instead of one powerful light.
+If you have a big canopy that requires lots of PPFD, its better to use multiple lower-watt lights instead of one powerful light.
 This will give you more even light coverage across your canopy, resulting in more uniform harvests (i.e., the same size buds/fruits/flowers).

-• The shape of the light will play a big part into its footprint, and subsequently its effectiveness on your grow.
+The shape of the light will play a big part into its footprint, and subsequently its effectiveness on your grow.
 The wider/narrower a light is, the wider/narrower its footprint will be.
 Rectangular LEDs, for example, have great intense coverage horizontally but have weaker coverage vertically.
 Square LEDs, on the other hand, have a more even footprint.

-• Make sure you have the space to fit the LED grow light you need in your growing area.
+Make sure you have the space to fit the LED grow light you need in your growing area.
 For example, if you need a light that measures 2ft x 3ft, be sure your grow tent or growing area is at least 4ft x 4ft to be sure you have plenty of room for your plants and grow light.

-• Diode layout and type are different from light to light.
+Diode layout and type are different from light to light.
 Three LEDs can offer you a peak PPFD of µmol, but depending on the number and type of diodes used in the LED, the light will be different.

-• A single COB can be up to 100w, which means you&#;ll need only a few of these diodes on a light for high intensity.
+A single COB can be up to 100w, which means youll need only a few of these diodes on a light for high intensity.
 However, that means the light will be relatively small, giving you a smaller footprint than others.

-• Traditional LEDs are equipped with a number of 1 to 3w diodes and 90° and/or 60° lenses to keep up with larger wattage lights.
+Traditional LEDs are equipped with a number of 1 to 3w diodes and 90° and/or 60° lenses to keep up with larger wattage lights.
 To match one 100w light, a traditional light would need anywhere between 30 to 50 diodes with 2w or 3w chips.
 This will give you a rectangular footprint with intense coverage in the center of the canopy, though it will become weaker on the outsides.

-• Spread LEDs usually have lots of diodes with .25 to .5w chips on a surface.
-To reach 100w, for example, you&#;d need at least 200 to 400 diodes.
+Spread LEDs usually have lots of diodes with .25 to .5w chips on a surface.
+To reach 100w, for example, youd need at least 200 to 400 diodes.
 This results in physically larger lights than lights with stronger chips, which actually benefits your plants.
-Though the light they give off is not super intense across the board, it&#;s much more even than other LEDs.
+Though the light they give off is not super intense across the board, its much more even than other LEDs.

 So there you have it, folks!
-From the construction down to the very diode, you&#;ve learned everything there is to know about LED grow lights and what to look for when shopping for one.
-Now you&#;re ready to make the best, most well-informed decision for your grow.
+From the construction down to the very diode, youve learned everything there is to know about LED grow lights and what to look for when shopping for one.
+Now youre ready to make the best, most well-informed decision for your grow.

 If it were only that simple, right?

-Let&#;s face it: We can get all the information we need and do all the research possible down to finding the manufacturer of each chip in every diode.
-The truth is even with all that info, it&#;s much easier to know what to look for when you have a little help.
-That&#;s why we turned to the experts to see what LED grow light brands are the best fit for your grow room.
+Lets face it: We can get all the information we need and do all the research possible down to finding the manufacturer of each chip in every diode.
+The truth is even with all that info, its much easier to know what to look for when you have a little help.
+Thats why we turned to the experts to see what LED grow light brands are the best fit for your grow room.

 When it comes to the best LED lighting, we went to expert LED growers for their recommendations.
 From fruits and veggies to medicinal plants and flowers, we went on a mission to find you the best brands for the plants you want to grow.
 Here are the top five LED grow light brands we saw pumping out big, consistent harvests.

-We don&#;t say Advance Spectrum is the best overall brand simply because of these LEDs' intensity (which comes in spades).
+We dont say Advance Spectrum is the best overall brand simply because of these LEDs' intensity (which comes in spades).
 Advance Spectrum LEDs range from softer 24w supplemental LEDs all the way to intense primary lights of over 720w, all with varying strength diodes tailored to fit any growing style.

 The lower-watt (24 to 50w) supplemental lights are spread-style with internal drivers and .5w chips, giving young plants soft light to absorb.
 Meanwhile, the larger-watt Advance Spectrum MAX line of primary LED grow light kits have external drivers, 3w chips in each diode, and even offer IR and UV diodes to boost resin growth and plant strength.

 In addition, Advance Spectrum also has the widest selection of lights on this list, with a standard Advance Spectrum line of lights that range from 25w to 50w, in single and multi-colored chips.
 The high-powered Advance Spectrum MAX line from 180w (455 PPFD) to 900w (over PPFD) are all targeted, highly intense full spectrum lights.
-So if you&#;re looking for a brand that has everything your plants need, as well as costs that go easy on your wallet, Advance Spectrum LED grow lights are what you&#;re looking for.
+So if youre looking for a brand that has everything your plants need, as well as costs that go easy on your wallet, Advance Spectrum LED grow lights are what youre looking for.

 California Light Works is known for its wide range of personal and commercial LED grow lights, but the company's standout lights have to be the SolarSystem UVB lights.
 While UVB diodes may be helpful during growth, their effect is minimal compared to a dedicated bulb.
 Complete with two 24w UVB bulbs per light, the SolarSystem 550 and systems give your plants the best, most efficient amount of UVB of any grow lights on this list.

-That&#;s not even mentioning the strength that these lights already offer on their own.
+Thats not even mentioning the strength that these lights already offer on their own.
 These spread-style LED grow lights have high-efficiency OSRAM diodes and offer three programmable spectrums (veg, bloom, and full spectrum).
 You can even fine-tune wavelengths of light with the included controller for a light crafted just for your plant.
 On top of that, their diodes kick out some serious power for commercial and at-home grows.

-• The SolarSystem 550 gives you 888 PPFD with a 4ft x 4ft footprint during flowering and a 6ft x 6ft footprint during flowering.
-That&#;s enough for at least 2 mature flowering plants per light.
+The SolarSystem 550 gives you 888 PPFD with a 4ft x 4ft footprint during flowering and a 6ft x 6ft footprint during flowering.
+Thats enough for at least 2 mature flowering plants per light.

-• The SolarSystem gives plants PPFD with a 5ft x 5ft flowering footprint and an 8ft x 8ft vegging footprint.
-That&#;s enough room and intensity to cover 4 to 5 mature flowering plants.
+The SolarSystem gives plants PPFD with a 5ft x 5ft flowering footprint and an 8ft x 8ft vegging footprint.
+Thats enough room and intensity to cover 4 to 5 mature flowering plants.

-• Each UVB bulb used on these grow lights gives off 90 PPFD at 36in to plants with a 4ft x 4ft footprint.
+Each UVB bulb used on these grow lights gives off 90 PPFD at 36in to plants with a 4ft x 4ft footprint.
 Now double that energy and lower it at 6 to 18in lower, and that UVB intensity skyrockets!

-While it&#;s true that too much UV will harm a plant, the T5 fluorescent bulbs included with these lights is softened by phosphor.
+While its true that too much UV will harm a plant, the T5 fluorescent bulbs included with these lights is softened by phosphor.
 This helps buffer your plant from too much UV that will harm it, giving your plants only beneficial wavelengths.
-So when you&#;re looking for a light that gives you huge amounts of UVB instead of the steady amount given by diodes, California Light Works will give your plants exactly what they need.
+So when youre looking for a light that gives you huge amounts of UVB instead of the steady amount given by diodes, California Light Works will give your plants exactly what they need.

-If you have extra large plants or need to cover large areas with super intense light, Black Dog LEDs are what you&#;re looking for.
+If you have extra large plants or need to cover large areas with super intense light, Black Dog LEDs are what youre looking for.
 From warehouses to closets, these LEDs offer 2 to 5w chips in each diode, giving these relatively small grow lights huge intensity and wide footprints.

 Take the Black Dog LED PhytoMAX-2 200 LED Grow Light, for example.
 This light offers a 3ft x 3ft footprint at 21in above plants with 330 PPFD at 210w of power.
 At 16in above plants, that number jumps up to 587 PPFD, which is more than enough light for 1 to 2 plants to thrive in a 3ft x 3ft coverage area.
 Even a step up with the PhytoMAX-2 400 packs a huge punch, giving you 660 PPFD at 21in above plants.
 From there, the intensity levels go up even further, as explained below.

-• The PhytoMAX-2 200 will give you 330 PPFD at 21in above plants, which is enough for a single flowering plant to thrive off.
+The PhytoMAX-2 200 will give you 330 PPFD at 21in above plants, which is enough for a single flowering plant to thrive off.

-• The PhytoMAX-2 400 offers 660 PPFD at 21in above plants, which will give you enough strength to grow at least 2 to 3 flowering plants in a 4ft x 4ft area.
+The PhytoMAX-2 400 offers 660 PPFD at 21in above plants, which will give you enough strength to grow at least 2 to 3 flowering plants in a 4ft x 4ft area.

-• The PhytoMAX-2 800 gives your plants a whopping 971 PPFD at 25in above plants.
-That&#;s enough strength to grow 3 to 5 mature flowering plants in a 6ft x 6ft growing area.
+The PhytoMAX-2 800 gives your plants a whopping 971 PPFD at 25in above plants.
+Thats enough strength to grow 3 to 5 mature flowering plants in a 6ft x 6ft growing area.

-• The PhytoMAX-2 gives you an insane 930 PPFD at 29in above plants (so you can imagine the huge jump in strength lowering that down to 25in).
+The PhytoMAX-2 gives you an insane 930 PPFD at 29in above plants (so you can imagine the huge jump in strength lowering that down to 25in).
 This is enough to cover at least 4 to 5 plants in a 6.5ft x 6.5ft area.

 Whether you want a couple of super-charged plants or you want to cover a large number of plants across a large area with a single light, all you need is a few Black Dog LEDs to crank out all the light you need.

-Can&#;t choose between targeted lighting and all white lights?
-With KIND LED grow lights you won&#;t have to.
+Cant choose between targeted lighting and all white lights?
+With KIND LED grow lights you wont have to.
 With 3w and 5w chips projected by 60° lenses, their K5 Series of grow lights are some of the best programmable, traditional LEDs on the market.
-You&#;re able to give your plants a whole host of spectrum and lighting schedule options from your laptop or tablet for remote-less control over your grow light.
+Youre able to give your plants a whole host of spectrum and lighting schedule options from your laptop or tablet for remote-less control over your grow light.

-• Program your plants to receive blue variants of light to help root growth and branch growth; red variants of light to help boost leaf, branch, and flower growth; or white light in case you want to give your plants a wide spread of wavelengths.
+Program your plants to receive blue variants of light to help root growth and branch growth; red variants of light to help boost leaf, branch, and flower growth; or white light in case you want to give your plants a wide spread of wavelengths.

-• You can also program all three spectrums to give your plants a traditional spectrum of light that&#;s targeted, intense, and effective.
+You can also program all three spectrums to give your plants a traditional spectrum of light thats targeted, intense, and effective.

-• Each K5 LED grow light also comes equipped with UV and IR diodes, so in addition to getting as many or as few wavelengths as you need, your plants get a boost of resin growth and strengthening of branches.
+Each K5 LED grow light also comes equipped with UV and IR diodes, so in addition to getting as many or as few wavelengths as you need, your plants get a boost of resin growth and strengthening of branches.

-• The K5 XL750 LED Grow Light offers your plants 458 PPFD at 36in above plants, which works perfectly for 1 to 3 flowering plants.
+The K5 XL750 LED Grow Light offers your plants 458 PPFD at 36in above plants, which works perfectly for 1 to 3 flowering plants.

-• The K5 XL LED Grow Light gives you 720.25 PPFD at 36in above plants,which is more than enough light for 3 to 4 flower plants.
+The K5 XL LED Grow Light gives you 720.25 PPFD at 36in above plants,which is more than enough light for 3 to 4 flower plants.

 For growers without a computerized way to program your light, you can always use the onboard system to program both the spectrums you want to give your plants and the intensity.
-And programmables aren&#;t the only type of lights KIND LED offers, either.
-They&#;ve got spread and various other traditional, target LED grow lights for any grower in any grow room, grow tent, closet, or warehouse.
+And programmables arent the only type of lights KIND LED offers, either.
+Theyve got spread and various other traditional, target LED grow lights for any grower in any grow room, grow tent, closet, or warehouse.

-When you can&#;t decide what spectrums work best for your plants, go with the K5 series of lights from KIND LED.
+When you cant decide what spectrums work best for your plants, go with the K5 series of lights from KIND LED.
 You can give them as many or as few as you want, and lower and raise the intensity to match your plants' needs down to the lumen.

 From growers transitioning to LEDs from HID grow lights, to growers starting their first grow, a Horticulture Lighting Group LED will give your plants the same great wavelengths tried-and-true HIDs give you, only with a softer (and gentler) light footprint.